 This article explains how our new ad surfing system works.
 It’s a quick read, please do not skip it if you want to get the most out of the system.

-2) If members continue to stay on an ad because it is interesting, they are not compensated for their time.
+2) If you continue to explore the ad because it looks interesting, you are not compensated for your time.
 That is kind of unfair.

 3) Some systems use a timer to tell the visitor whether the minimum viewing time has reached.
 That is a bad idea because visitors are more likely to keep checking the timer rather than reading the ad.

 There must be a better way to do it…

 I want to create a system where members are motivated to really check out an ad, click around to explore more, opt in if they like, and earn credits while doing all that.